Beginner’s Guide To Emergency Preparedness

 In situations where cellular networks may be down or overloaded, it’s crucial to have alternative communication methods, such as emergency radios.
 Invest in a hand-crank or battery-operated radio that can receive emergency broadcasts and weather updates.
 Additionally, consider having a backup power source, like a portable charger or a power bank, to keep your mobile devices operational during extended power outages.
 Save emergency contact numbers in your phone, as well as on paper, in case you need to contact emergency services without your device.

-See also Emergency Preparedness For Extreme Weather Conditions
+See also Emergency Preparedness For Outdoor Adventurers

 Keeping emergency contact information